 Meet the young delhite Munny Sharma, known as the fittest teen in India.
 He is a powerlifter, a weightlifter, taekwondo and judo practitioner, and above all; one of the youngest fitness trainers of the nation.
+And now, he is the Sports President of Delhi University Students' Union (DUSU) for 2019-20.
 He has secured the 8th rank in Asia and 1st in India at the CrossFit Open 2018.
 Munny started his journey when he was in school, studying in the third standard and till now; has gained numerous accolades under his belt with his power-pack performances at various stages.
 This 18 YO guy has a beautiful vision to make India fit and healthy and encouraged the youth to pursue sports of their choice.
 Want to know about him?
 Then read this amazing interview which Munny had with Sportsmatik.com.

 From where did you seek inspiration to become a fitness trainer?

 My taekwondo trainer Naveen Sir is the inspiration behind my career choices.
 I learned the basics of taekwondo under his guidance, and he is the one who suggested me to work on my physical strength as I was weak.
 On his suggestion, I chose the fitness field and over a passage of time; groomed myself as a fitness trainer and became the fittest teen in India.
 I secured the eighth rank in the CrossFit Games 2018 all over Asia.
 This is all because of his guidance.
 He is a physical education teacher at a government school and handling many fitness campaigns and academies.